 As the center of campus life, the Office of Student Services is an integral part of Mayville State University and your college career.
-We offer a variety of programs, services and facilities that give you the chance to interact with and to learn from your campus community.
+We offer a variety of student resources including programs, services, and facilities that give you the chance to interact with and to learn from your campus community.
 We encourage you to familiarize yourself with the services that are available and who can assist you in a variety of areas.

 Mayville State University Dining Services are open daily in the Emil Seim Dining Center and Comets Landing snack bar.
 During fall and spring semesters, brunch and dinner are available Monday through Sunday.
 Comets Landing snack bar is open Monday through Friday during the school year, as well as during our six-week summer session.